jocelynjoel/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-task 3 prints a string, followed by a new line, to stdout. task 4 prints a string, in reverse, followed by a new line. task 5 reverses a string.
+task 3 prints a string, followed by a new line, to stdout. task 4 prints a string, in reverse, followed by a new line. task 5 reverses a string. task 6 prints every other character of a string, starting with the first character, followed by a new line.